sannansarwer/js-expense-tracker/README.md

 ## 💻 Usage
 ### Navigate
-Use the navbar to switch between Home, Expenses, and Reports.
+- Use the navbar to switch between Home, Expenses, and Reports.
 ### Add Income
-Click + Add Income, fill out the form, and click Save Income.
+- Click + Add Income, fill out the form, and click Save Income.
-Total income and balance update automatically.
+- Total income and balance update automatically.
 ### Add Expense
-Click + Add New Expense, fill out the details, and submit.
+- Click + Add New Expense, fill out the details, and submit.
-Recent expenses and total expenses are updated immediately.
+- Recent expenses and total expenses are updated immediately.
 ### Mark Expenses
-In the Expenses table, check/uncheck expenses to mark them as completed/pending.
+- In the Expenses table, check/uncheck expenses to mark them as completed/pending.
-Use the Select All checkbox for batch updates.
+- Use the Select All checkbox for batch updates.
 ### View Reports
-Visualize expenses by category, monthly trends, top expenses, and budget comparison.
+- Visualize expenses by category, monthly trends, top expenses, and budget comparison.

+## 🎨 Technologies Used
+- HTML5 & CSS3
+- JavaScript (ES6)
+- Bootstrap 5 (Responsive design, cards, modals, tables)
+- Bootstrap Icons (For intuitive icons)
+- localStorage (Persistent storage for data)

+## 📁 Project Structure
+trackit-expense-tracker/

+├─ index.html           # Main HTML page

+├─ css/

+    └─ style.css        # Custom styles
+├─ js/

+    └─ script.js        # JavaScript logic

+├─ README.md            # This file

+└─ assets/              # (Optional) images or icons

+## 📄 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.